AdobeDocs/experience-manager-guides.pt-BR/help/product-guide/native-pdf/design-page-layout.md

    >
    >O PDF publicado final mostrará apenas as entradas do índice com base no conteúdo dos capítulos.
 Se você não tiver títulos de nível 5 em um capítulo, eles não serão exibidos na saída final.

 A aparência do índice padrão pode ser personalizada usando as folhas de estilos.
-O estilo que começa com `chaptoc-level-#` (como `chaptoc-level-1`, `chaptoc-level-2`e assim por diante) são usados para personalizar os estilos do índice do capítulo. <!--For more details on the stylesheet elements used in the TOC and how to customize them, see _Customize default chapter TOC_-->.
+O estilo que começa com `chaptoc-level-#` (como `chaptoc-level-1`, `chaptoc-level-2` e assim por diante) é usado para personalizar os estilos do índice do capítulo. <!--For more details on the stylesheet elements used in the TOC and how to customize them, see _Customize default chapter TOC_-->.

 >[!IMPORTANT]
 >